 No fractional shares of common stock will be issued in connection with the exercise of a warrant.
-In lieu of fractional shares, we will pay the holder an amount in cash equal to the fractional amount multiplied by the market value of a share of common stock.
+In lieu of fractional shares, we will round up such fractional interest to the next whole share.
 A warrant may be transferred by a holder without our consent, upon surrender of the warrant to us, properly endorsed (by the holder executing an assignment in the form attached to the warrant).
 The warrants will not be listed on any securities exchange or automated quotation system and we do not intend to arrange for any exchange or quotation system to list or quote the warrants.

-Anti-Takeover Effects of Delaware Law, our Certificate of Incorporation and our By-Laws
+Anti-Takeover Effects of Delaware Law, our Certificate of Incorporation and our By-Laws take two annual meetings to effectively replace at least three directors which represents a majority of the Board of Directors;